SharjeelAliBCS/2501_project/README.md

 ## Set up

 To set up on windows, run the cmakelists file using the following command:
 `cmake .` This will build the dependencies for a visual studio project.
+Once visual studio is running, set the project as the "startup project".
 Note: You must first open the cmakelists.txt file and specify where the libraries are located first.

 ## Guide